Legatum & Partners

 A structured method to decide quickly and act without inconsistency.

-Usable evidence
+Actionable evidence

-Enforcement orientation
+Enforcement strategy

 The strategy anticipates the next step, including dispute, opposition or enforcement issues.